RaviTambade/ngnihilenttraining/notes/day16.md

 Building a Real Angular Dashboard using Subjects & Observables

 The scene opens in the computer lab.
-Rohan and Priya sit in front of their laptops.
+Sarthak and Priya sit in front of their laptops.
 A new Angular project is ready.

 I walk in and announce: